 Born and raised in England, Christopher moved to the United States in the nineteen-nineties.
-With the exception of a 5 year sojourn in South Carolina and a few months in Washington D.C., he has lived most of those years in the western states where he enjoys mountain biking, skiing, and other activities made possible by the roomy landscapes.
+With the exception of five years in South Carolina and a few months in Washington D.C., he has lived most of those years in the western states where he enjoys mountain biking, skiing, and other activities made possible by the roomy landscapes.

 Much of his research connects to the idea of the Anthropocene, the epoch in which human influence on the planet is everywhere.
 He studies emerging Anthropocene technologies for their impact on the human-nature experience.
-He also has interests in restoration and rewilding, exploring differences between Western European and U.S. approaches to wildlife and landscape process.
-Despite the growing influence of humans on all natural systems, Christopher still believes in wildness!
+These include climate engineering and biotechnology.
+He also has interests in restoration and rewilding, exploring differences between Western European and U.S. approaches to wildlife.

 Ph.D., University of Oregon (1998)

 Environmental Philosophy, the Anthropocene, Feminist Epistemology, Care Ethics, Ethics of Emerging Technologies, Wilderness and Re-wilding, Climate Engineering, Synthetic Biology

 Climate Justice and Geoengineering: Ethics and Policy in the Atmospheric Anthropocene (editor) (Rowman and Littlefield International, 2016)

 Engineering the Climate: The Ethics of Solar Radiation Management (editor and contributor) (Lexington Books, 2012).